Minolta SR-T101, three lenses and collectors disease

 Here I have a good point to tell a little about the lens.
-As you can predict, this lens will be fully reviewed in dedicated article with tests as it usual happens with classic lenses on this site – with linked anime-avatar of course, so here just a technical data via minolta.eazypix.de:
+As you can predict, this lens will be fully reviewed in the dedicated article with tests as it usually happens with classic lenses on this site – with linked anime-avatar of course, so here just a technical data via minolta.eazypix.de:

 |Name engraved on lens||MC ROKKOR-PF|